Kevin Winter, P.E.

 Ryan Scott, E.I.

-Ryan has worked for Johnson Engineering since 2005.
-He is an engineer intern who works on a variety of land development and planning projects, including site design, site grading, drainage system layout, underground utilities layout, earthwork calculations, construction cost estimates, plan production, permitting, coordinating with outside consultants, on-site construction inspection, and master concept plans.
+Ryan is an engineer intern who works on a variety of land development and planning projects, including site design, site grading, drainage system layout, underground utilities layout, earthwork calculations, construction cost estimates, plan production, permitting, coordinating with outside consultants, on-site construction inspection, and master concept plans.
 His experience thus far includes institutional, healthcare, commercial, single and multi-family, industrial and sports complex projects.